Alexandre Stavisky: Stavisky affair

 Faced with exposure in December 1933, Stavisky fled.
-On 8 January 1934, the police found him in a Chamonix chalet dying from two gunshot wounds to the head.
-Surgeons struggled to save him but he died early in the hours of 9 January.
+Police found him in a Chamonix chalet on 8 January 1934, dying from two gunshot wounds to the head.
+While surgeons struggled to save the man, he died in the early hours of 9 January.
 Officially, Stavisky committed suicide, but it was widely speculated that he was murdered to keep him silent.
 The distance that the bullet had travelled caused the newspaper Le Canard enchaîné to propose sarcastically that Stavisky had "a long arm".

 In the aftermath of Stavisky's death there was rioting in the streets of Paris, resulting in 250 arrests on 10 January as news of government involvement in the financial scandal broke.
 The French premier Camille Chautemps was forced to resign owing to the number of ministers wrapped up in the affair, as well as rumours that he had ordered Stavisky's assassination.
 An official public enquiry was ordered into the affair.
 Shortly before it began a senior judge, Albert Prince, who was due to be a witness, was found murdered on a railway line near Dijon, having been tricked into travelling there from Paris by means of a bogus telegram claiming his mother was very ill.

 Chautemps was replaced by Radical-Socialist Édouard Daladier, who moved to dismiss right-wing Paris prefect Jean Chiappe and replace him with a government protégé.
 The decision caused violent far-right riots in Paris on 6 February 1934, resulting in the death of 17 demonstrators and in the resignation of Daladier.